Rasmus20B/burn_fm/fmp_format.md

 Calculations are stored in a kind of bytecode, with basic operators ('+', '-', etc) being encoded as ints.

 ## Operators

 - '+' :: 0x25
 - '-' :: 0x26
 - '\*' :: 0x27
 - '/' :: 0x28
+- '&' :: 0x50

 ## How to decode numbers
 Numbers start with a 0x10.
 The 9th byte will be the first byte of the number

 ## How to decode variables
-Variables start with the delimited of '0x1a, 0x2, 0x7e, variable name'.
+Variables start with '0x1a', followed by the size of the variable name string.

 # Scripts